Multireference Density Functional Theory for Describing Ground and Excited States with Renormalized Singles

 In addition to proper descriptions of ground state properties, our ppTDA@RS-DFA approach also predicts accurate excitation energies.
 Excitation energies were obtained by the energy difference between the target excited state and the ground state.
-To demonstrate the accuracy, excitation energies of molecular and atomic systems obtained from ppTDA@DFA, and ppTDA@RS-DFA as well as post-SCF approaches post-ppTDA@DFA and post-ppTDA@RS-DFA are listed in Table.\ref{tab:excitation}.
-It shows that the conventional post-SCF approach post-ppTDA@DFA provides an adequate accuracy.
-B3LYP is the best starting point for post-ppTDA@DFA with a MAE of $0.48$ \,{eV}.
+To demonstrate the accuracy, excitation energies of molecular and atomic systems obtained from ppTDA@DFA, and ppTDA@RS-DFA, and post-SCF approaches post-SCF-ppTDA@DFA and post-SCF-ppTDA@RS-DFA as well as traditional TDDFT are listed in Table.\ref{tab:excitation}.
+It shows that the conventional post-SCF approach post-SCF-ppTDA@DFA provides an adequate accuracy.
+B3LYP is the best starting point for post-SCF-ppTDA@DFA with a MAE of $0.48$ \,{eV}.
 Only introducing the self-consistency or applying RS does not improve the accuracy.
-MAEs of post-ppTDA@RS-DFA are around $1.0$ \,{eV} and MAEs of ppTDA@DFA can even exceed $2.0$ \,{eV}.
+MAEs of post-SCF-ppTDA@RS-DFA are around $1.0$ \,{eV} and MAEs of ppTDA@DFA can even exceed $2.0$ \,{eV}.
 Combining the self-consistency and RS leads to considerable improvement. ppTDA@RS-B3LYP and ppTDA@RS-PBE provide the smallest MAEs of only $0.32$ \,{eV} that are similar to ppTDA@HF.
-Besides the improved accuracy, the dependence on the choice of the DFA is also largely eliminated in the ppTDA@RS-DFA approach. ppTDA@RS-B3LYP and ppTDA@RS-PBE provide very similar results for all tested systems.
+Besides the improved accuracy, the dependence on the choice of the DFA is also largely eliminated in the ppTDA@RS-DFA approach. ppTDA@RS-B3LYP and ppTDA@RS-PBE provide very similar results for all tested systems. ppTDA@RS-DFA also outperforms the traditional TDDFT approach.
+As shown in Table.\ref{tab:excitation}, TDDFT gives large errors for tested systems.
+TDDFT even provides negative excitation energies for triplet excitation BH, CH$^+$ and Ca, which are related to the triplet instability\cite{peachTripletInstabilityTDDFT2013,casidaProgressTimeDependentDensityFunctional2012}.
+Our ppTDA@RS-DFA approach describes excited states of tested small molecules and atoms well.
+The performance for larger systems needs to be further investigated.

 The ppTDA@RS-DFA approach has a favorable computational scaling.
 For the energy, the scaling of evaluating the energy of the ($N-2$)-electron system is $\mathcal{O}(N^{3})$ for a LDA or GGA functional or $\mathcal{O}(N^{4})$ for a hybrid functional, where $N$ is the size of the system.
 The scaling for evaluating the excitation energy from the ppTDA equation in Eq.\ref{eq:pptda} is $\mathcal{O}(N^{4})$ with the Davidson algorithm\cite{yangExcitationEnergiesParticleparticle2014}.
 For the gradient, the scaling of evaluating the gradient of the ($N-2$)-electron system energy is $\mathcal{O}(N^{3})$.
 The evaluation of the gradient of the excitation energy is the bottleneck.
 For ppTDA@DFA where the DFA is not HF, the evaluation of the last term in Eq.\ref{eq:gradient_pp} is the dominant step.
 Because the Hxc kernel used in Eq.\ref{eq:gradient_pp} is a four-index quantity that cannot be decomposed into a summation with three-index matrices by the RI approximation, this leads the $\mathcal{O}(N^{5})$ scaling for evaluating Eq.\ref{eq:gradient_pp}.
 However, for ppTDA@RS-DFA, the Hxc kernel only involves two-electron integrals as shown in Eq.\ref{eq:rs_kernel}.
 Therefore, the last term in Eq.\ref{eq:gradient_pp} can be evaluated of $\mathcal{O}(N^{4})$ as